-Franklin Township is committed to implementing green infrastructure throughout the municipality and is currently partnering with the Rutgers Cooperative Extension (RCE) Water Resources Program on a municipal-wide green infrastructure initiative.
+Franklin Township is committed to implementing green infrastructure throughout the municipality and is currently partnering with the Rutgers Cooperative Extension (RCE) Water Resources Program on a municipal-wide green infrastructure initiative funded through a grant from Sustainable Jersey.
 A source of funding would be through local, state, and federal grant programs.
 The NJDEP provides some grant funding for stormwater management projects.
-Other groups like the National Fish and Wildlife Foundation, US Environmental Protection Agency, Sustainable Jersey, and ANJEC (Association of New Jersey Environmental Commissions) have also provided grant funding for stormwater management projects in the past.
+Other organizations like the National Fish and Wildlife Foundation, US Environmental Protection Agency, Sustainable Jersey, and ANJEC (Association of New Jersey Environmental Commissions) have also provided grant funding for stormwater management projects in the past.
 Private foundations could be another source of funding for designing and building green infrastructure projects.
 The final possible source of funding is the New Jersey Water Bank (formerly known as the Environmental Infrastructure Trust) Financing Program.
 This program provides low interest loans for water projects.
-Franklin Township could seek funding from the New Jersey Water Bank for green infrastructure projects.